avrech/scipoptsuite-6.0.2-avrech/README.md

 - force selecting a specified group of cuts
 - reset `maxcuts` and `maxcutsroot` at the beginning of each separation round, to avoid undesired `enoughcuts` case.

+In order to use this functionality, please clone PySCIPOpt from `https://github.com/ds4dm/PySCIPOpt.git` and install the `ml-cutting-planes` branch inside your virtualenv.

 ```
 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *